firozkhan18/technologies-notes/All-In-One.md

 Choosing the right garbage collector depends on the specific requirements of your application, such as throughput, latency, and memory usage patterns.

+A memory leak in Java occurs when the Java Virtual Machine (JVM) retains references to objects that are no longer needed, preventing the garbage collector from reclaiming their memory.
+This can lead to increased memory usage and ultimately cause an application to run out of memory.

+### Causes of Memory Leaks in Java

+1. **Static Fields**: Objects held in static fields are not eligible for garbage collection until the class is unloaded, which typically happens only when the application is terminated.

+2. **Listener/Callback References**: If an object registers itself as a listener to another object but does not unregister when it is no longer needed, it can lead to memory retention.

+3. **Collection Classes**: Holding references in collection classes (e.g., `List`, `Map`) without clearing them can cause leaks, especially in long-lived applications.

+4. **ThreadLocal Variables**: Misuse of `ThreadLocal` can lead to memory leaks, particularly in environments with thread pools, as the references can persist beyond the lifecycle of a thread.

+5. **Inner Classes**: Non-static inner classes hold an implicit reference to their enclosing class.
+If the inner class instance outlives the enclosing class, it can prevent garbage collection.

+### Prevention Strategies

+1. **Nullify References**: Set references to `null` when they are no longer needed, especially in long-lived objects.

+2. **Weak References**: Use `WeakReference` or `SoftReference` for caches or listeners that should be cleared when memory is needed.

+3. **Unregister Listeners**: Always unregister listeners or callbacks when the objects are no longer needed.

+4. **Avoid Static References**: Limit the use of static fields to those that need to persist for the application's lifetime.

+5. **Use Profiling Tools**: Utilize memory profiling tools (like VisualVM, YourKit, or Eclipse MAT) to identify and diagnose memory leaks.

+6. **Review Data Structures**: Regularly review and clear collections to ensure they do not hold onto unnecessary references.

+7. **Limit Inner Class Use**: Consider using static inner classes or standalone classes to avoid unintended references to the enclosing class.

+8. **Be Cautious with ThreadLocal**: Use `ThreadLocal` judiciously and ensure values are removed when no longer needed.

+### Conclusion

+By being mindful of object references, employing the right patterns, and regularly profiling your application, you can effectively prevent memory leaks and maintain optimal memory management in your Java applications.

+## ACID properties

 ACID properties are a set of principles that ensure reliable processing of database transactions.
 ACID stands for **Atomicity, Consistency, Isolation, and Durability**.
 Here’s a breakdown of each property:

 ### 1. Atomicity